demodeveloperlab/innerknowing/content/_index.md

         Noticing the structure
       </p>
       <p class="mb-1 text-muted">
-        Using submodalities I will notice the location, size, texture, inner quality, movement, speed, direction of my voice and sensation.
+        With the help of sub-modalities, I am aware of location, size, texture, internal quality, movement, speed, direction of my voice, and sensation.
       </p>
     </div>
   </div>